-Emmy-award winning journalist and Miami native Christina Boomer Vazquez joined Local 10 as a general assignment reporter in 2011.
+Emmy Award-winning journalist and Miami native Christina Boomer Vazquez joined Local 10 News as a general assignment reporter in 2011.

 She is Cuban-American, born and raised in Southwest Miami-Dade.
 After earning a political science degree at Boston College, Christina began to pursue her passion for journalism.
 Her career has taken her to London, Boston, Rhode Island, California, Texas and Arizona.
 Along the way she picked up several awards to include two Emmys and the USC Annenberg Walter Cronkite Award for Excellence in Television Political Journalism, a national award.